philip-brohan/transcription_methods_review/_sources/case_studies/oldweather/oldweather3/oldweather3.rst.txt

 The other major financial cost is project management: the project took probably about a fifth of one climate scientist's time to support.
 Costing them at an arbitrary £70,000 per year gives a £85,000 management cost.

-The 200,000 images `each took around 10 minuutes to transcribe <https://github.com/oldweather/oldWeather3/tree/master/monitoring/time_per_page>`_, and each was done three times - that's about 100,000 person-hours of work, about 62 person years at typical full-time rate (200 days/year, 8 hours/day).
+The 200,000 images `each took around 10 minutes to transcribe <https://github.com/oldweather/oldWeather3/tree/master/monitoring/time_per_page>`_, and each was done three times - that's about 100,000 person-hours of work, about 62 person years at typical full-time rate (200 days/year, 8 hours/day).
 All this work was done by the project volunteers.

 The amount of volunteer work put into the project is more than this, because the project has done much more than just transcribe the weather observations.
 A lot of effort has been put into history, community-building and project outreach, but this probably shouldn't be counted as a transcription cost.